dashed-slug/wallets/readme.txt

    *Take note of the
-   [memory, disk, and bandwidth requirements](https://bitcoin.org/en/full-node#minimum-requirements) and check against the resources available on your server.*
+   [memory, disk, and bandwidth requirements](https://bitcoin.org/en/full-node#minimum-requirements) and check against the resources available on your server.* If you find that running a full node is too heavy on your server's resources, please see the FAQ section below.

 4. **Configure the bitcoin adapter on your WordPress installation.**